mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-DEVICE-FILTER-PATH.md

 ### Steps
 - Install DirectorOnPrem _(DOP)_ on this K8s cluster
 - Install OpenEBS using DOP
-- OpenEBS should be installed on nodes meant for storage
+- Install OpenEBS on nodes meant for storage
-- OpenEBS should be updated to make use of new nodes for storage
+- Set OpenEBS to discover devices at specific paths

 ### Expectations
-- Users should not be able to view devices that are not meant to be consumed for storage
-- Users should be able to view devices from nodes that are included as part of OpenEBS
+- Users should be able to view devices at specific paths

 ### Notes to the Reviewer
 - This is a positive test case